-A nail gun isn’t a hammer.
+A nail gun isn’t a type of hammer.
 However, it does do the same job as a hammer.
 In a way, it is designed to replace the claw hammer, though it can replace other sorts of nail-driving hammers as well.
 It can drive nails into the wall without requiring you to swing a hammer over and over again.
 For bigger jobs, this can be a lifesaver.

 25. Piton Hammer

-This hammer has a straight peen with a hole for removing pitons.
+This type of hammer has a straight peen with a hole for removing pitons.
 The head-on this hammer can vary quite a bit and depends on what sort of rock climbing is planned on.
 More massive models do exist, as do very light models.
 Many of these hammers have interchangeable heads to make them more versatile.

 26. Planishing Hammer

 This is a classic metalworking tool.
 It is used to flatten and smooth pieces of metal, which involves many light blows over the metal’s surface.
 It doesn’t have much oomph, but that isn’t the point.
 It is used in an array of metalworking situations.

 This is a huge, stationary type of hammer that uses compressed air to move a piston up and down.
 It is used primarily for blacksmithing and forging hot steel into specific shapes.
 Usually, you use this hammer to get the general shape of the material, and then go at it with a blacksmithing hammer.

 They are enormous and very expensive.

 28. Rip Hammer

 This is a heavy-weight claw hammer.
 It has a straight claw instead of a curved one and can rip apart materials during demolition, which is where it gets its name from.
 Out of all niche hammers, this one is probably on the more common end.
 Most contractors have one, and homeowners may consider purchasing one if they do a lot of DIY projects.